 Want to write for Tasmanian Geographic?

 Thanks for your interest and enthusiasm, and for sharing ideas for our consideration.
-We look forward to working with you to publish your work.
 These guidelines are designed to aid that process, and may be of service in your projects and endeavours.

 On a planet that has been extensively mapped, we believe that there are still entire regions of thought, creativity, and understanding to be charted and explored.
 We enjoy any sort of content with an exploratory or educational slant.
 It does not have to be about Tasmania!